This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 FES has also been used in people recovering from a stroke who have lost some muscle function and those with neurological disorders or brain damage.

-This therapy is described as functional because it restores function but also because it is not designed to be a lifelong mobility aid.
-It is only intended to be used as a short-term therapeutic modality to retrain muscles and restore some degree of voluntary muscle function.
+This therapy is described as functional because it restores function and is not designed to be a lifelong mobility aid.
+It is only intended as a short-term therapeutic modality to retrain muscles and restore some degree of voluntary muscle function.

 The technology is being developed further, though, with some paralyzed patients benefiting from implanted electrical stimulation devices that allow them to regain some muscle movement.